-Trans Women are unapologetically fashion conscious; they have an insatiable desire to look more feminine.
+Transgender women are unapologetically fashion conscious; they have an insatiable desire to look more feminine.
 Just like cisgender women, they always want to look younger and prettier.
 If you visit any Transgender Dating Site, you will be surprised and awed by the number of feminine beauties looking for love.
 However, after the sex reassignment surgery, many transgender women find themselves at the end of their wits on how to look more feminine.
-It is important for transsexual women to understand that clothes, cosmetics, and accessories are not the only aspects of femininity, as femininity encompasses more than physical appearance.
-If you are a transsexual woman and you are struggling with your femininity, this article offers you an insightful guide to help you express your womanliness to the fullest.
+It is important for transgender women to understand that clothes, cosmetics, and accessories are not the only aspects of femininity, as femininity encompasses more than physical appearance.
+If you are a transgender woman and you are struggling with your femininity, this article offers you an insightful guide to help you express your womanliness to the fullest.

 Being female is as much mental as it is physical.
 The way you think, therefore, is the cornerstone of being feminine.
 If you think you are sexy, then you should walk and talk as though you are the goddess of femininity.
 Understanding that femaleness is both a state of mind and a physical state is a key factor in unlocking your feminine nature.